top of page

 RODARS

-The history of the Legend of the Rodars dates back to about three hundred Cycles after the creation of all the Lineages of Anahkólion.
-Without the First Lineages knowing, a small group of young people from the Nosferac and Dailhoror Lineages, from the kingdom of Urhul, stole a ship and set out to sail the seas.
-Although it was not actually known, but suspected, the young people wanted to discover new lands and opportunities to show their worth.
-Unfortunately, the ship they were on entered a violent storm after they had crossed the southern part of the Olthom Channel, towards Anathurilis.
-The storm only embraced the ship because of the distance they kept from the Royal Port of Anahkólion, located at the extreme south of Ernathurilis.
-When the storm ended, this after a few hours being thrown from one side to the other, the ship ended up colliding with the reefs of a beach located in the North of Anathurilis.
-The survivors abandoned the ship and reached land in search of shelter.
-It was night and it was still raining a lot.
-After walking in dense darkness for a whole day, they found a gigantic castle made of black stones.
-There, inside, they met a man who apparently seemed as ordinary as their parents.
-However, they were mistaken.
-The youngsters were led to the depths of the Castle of Darkness.
-And there, they went through various transformations.
-Until there was nothing left of them.
-From that day on, they began to be called Rodars, which in Idhílion means "abominable".
+The tale of the Legend of the Rodars dates back approximately three hundred Cycles after the creation of all the Lineages of Anahkólion.
+Without the First Lineages’ knowledge, a small group of young members from the Nosferac and Dailhoror Lineages in the kingdom of Urhul stole a ship and set sail on the seas.
+Though not known for certain, it was suspected that these youths sought to explore new lands and prove their worth.
+Unfortunately, their ship encountered a violent storm after crossing the southern part of the Olthom Channel, heading towards Anathurilis.
+The storm engulfed the vessel, partly due to the distance they had kept from the Royal Port of Anahkólion, located in the far south of Ernathurilis.
+When the storm subsided after hours of tossing them about, the ship crashed upon the reefs of a beach in northern Anathurilis.
+The survivors abandoned the ship and sought shelter on land.
+It was night, and heavy rain continued to pour.
+After walking through dense darkness for an entire day, they stumbled upon a massive castle made of black stone.
+Inside, they met a man who appeared as ordinary as their own fathers.
+Yet, they were mistaken.
+The youths were led into the depths of the Castle of Darkness, where they underwent a series of transformations, losing all traces of their former selves.
+From that day forward, they were known as Rodars, which, in the language of Idhílion, means “abominable.”

 bottom of page